joshhighet/r7/README.md

 each top level and subcommand is thoroughly documented. use `--help` for more information.

+direct a language model to review [USAGE.md](USAGE.md) before using this tool for better results.

 you'll need a Rapid7 api key - _[create here.](https://insight.rapid7.com/platform#/administration/apiKeyManagement/user)_

 ```bash